ursfassler/leocad/README.md

     telnet 127.0.0.1 29994

-Add a brick at the center with a rotation of 90 degree:
+Add a 4*2 brick at the center with a rotation of 90 degree:

     add 3001 red 0 0 0 90

-Add the same brick on top of the last:
+Add a 2*2 brick on top of the last:

-    add "Brick 2 x 4" blue -1 0 1 0
+    add 3003 blue -1 0 1 0

 And remove all